codefellows/portland-201d3/day11_mon/lab.md

 ## Steps for each day's lab

 ### Daily Step 1: User Stories
+Create a new branch from master for each day's lab, work on the new branch, and when the day's lab is done, issue a PR to master and accept the PR to merge that lab's features back to master.

+### Daily Step 2: User Stories
 Worth **2 points** (10%) of each day's lab's grade.
 After Monday's scaffolding, at the start of each day's lab, work on a User Stories document first (e.g., &quot;userStories.md&quot;).
 Write your own list of user stories at the start of each day's lab; the most important part of the story is the "[why]" (benefit) clause: &quot;As a [who], I want [what], so that [why]&quot;.

 Consider the multiple roles involved: marketing research team, developer, focus group user.
 The commit logs in your repo will have a few initial commits for the scaffolding process (README.md, etc.) but next, you should have a 'user stories' commit in place *before* you write any web app code; lab graders will look for your User Stories commit to be timestamped before any JS logic code is committed.